We take the privacy and data of our users very seriously. We only collect information we need to run the Educake service.

 Do you require any extra information to be shared by teachers or students?

-We collect some information automatically about your device, such as the device used, IP address, MAC address and IMEI number.
+We may collect some information automatically about devices that access our website, such as the device used, IP address, MAC address and IMEI number.
 This automatically gathered information is used to enable us to provide you with a better service by helping us to understand how our website is used and by reporting any technical problems to us (anonymously).
 We do not collect precise real-time location information about devices.

-In addition we have an optional two-factor authentication system to allow users to reset their passwords.
+In addition we have an optional password recovery system to allow users to reset their passwords.

-To do this, users add their phone number to our system.
-To ensure absolute security, all numbers are stored with irreversible one-way encryption on our database.
+To do this, users can add their email address and/or their phone number to our system.
+To ensure absolute security, all phone numbers are stored with irreversible one-way encryption on our database.
 This means we never know the phone numbers.

 Here is how the password reset function works: